 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Complaints are managed by senior staff, the headteacher and governors.
-A copy of the complaints procedure is available on the school website.
+An explanation of the complaints procedure is available on the shared drive and also on our school website https://whittingham.eschools.co.uk/website/complaints/542463